daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 - Requirement should not be technology biased, but since the How includes technology it is not always possible to set requirements that are not based on a specific technologies

 # Ch03: Documentation
+- Examples: ambiguous, not verifiable, not atomic
+- Pros and cons of using both natural language and models:
+    - Hard to link natural language (informal) with models
+    - Models typically captures one aspect
+- Ingredients:
+    - Good structure, organization
+    - Precise meaning
+    - Semantics
+    - Good practices (atomic)
+    - think on the reader

+## Standards for Requirement Documents
+- It's a contract between writer and reader
+- It's also a checklist

+## Hierarchy of requirement documents
+- System Requirements:
+    - Requirements subsystem A
+        - Requirements subsystem A.1
+    - Requirements subsystem B

+## Goal analysis
+- It's particular to requirement engineering
+- Goal: describes an intention with regards to the objectives, properties or use of a system
+- It's easier to resolve conflicts in the goal phase
+- Tend to be more stables overtime
+- Goals are decompose into sub goals:
+    - AND decomposition: all sub-goals must be satisfied in order to satisfied the main goal
+    - OR decomposition: not all sub-goal must be satisfied (used as alternative strategies)
+    - The documents must make clear if a sub-goal is AND or OR

+## Coal Hierarchy
+- The top most goal is called vision
+- Vision: try to catch the essence of the project

+## iStar approach
+- Task (use cases)
+- includes quality goals (really important)
+- Goal is something measurable in some sense